The vast majority of diagnostic questions I receive each year are related to trees with health

 Avoid using chemical fertilizers, insecticides or fungicides unless a diagnosis has been made

-the canopy of a tree, and drift from use of herbicides should be closely monitored.
+the canopy of a tree.
+Drift from use of liquid herbicides used nearby should be closely monitored.

 Dead and/or damaged limbs should be pruned by making a cut at the “branch collar”, using a

 sterile, sharp pruning tool.
 (Click HERE for pruning diagram)

 Established trees benefit from a consistent watering regime.
 Watering should be directed to

 the entire area under the canopy of the tree, and in some cases, even beyond.
 The majority

 of the “feeder” roots are in the top 12”-18” of the soil, and the tree would benefit from